aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 ```

 For the example above, when the router-lite sees either the path `/` or `/home`, it loads the `Home` component and if it sees the `/about` path it loads the `About` component.

+{% hint style="info" %}
 Note that you can map multiple paths to a single component.
+Although these paths can be thought of as aliases, multiple paths, in combination with [path parameters](#path-and-parameters) gets interesting.
+Another way of creating aliases is to use the [`redirectTo`](#redirect-to-another-path) configuration option.
+{% endhint %}

 Note that the example above uses the `@route` decorator.
 In case you cannot use the decorator, you can use the static properties instead.